openethereum/openethereum.github.io/Parity-Signer-Mobile-App-MyCrypto-tutorial.md

+---
-# Parity Signer Mobile App tutorial with MyCrypto
+title: Parity Signer Mobile App tutorial with MyCrypto
+---

 This tutorial will walk through setting up an account with Parity Signer Android or iOs App and sign a transaction on [MyCrypto](https://mycrypto.com/) to transfer Ether from one account to another.